SrujanNadimpalli/Simple-Cart/README.md

-Imports:
+This is a simple shopping cart application built with React and React Router.
+The application allows users to manage a list of items, add items to a cart, and simulate a purchase.<br>

+USAGE:<br>

+Navigate to the home page to see the list of items.<br>
+Add a new item using the input field and "Add Item" button.<br>
+Increase or decrease the quantity of an item using the "+" and "-" buttons.<br>
+Add an item to the cart using the "Add to Cart" button.<br>
+Navigate to the cart to see the items added.<br>
+Remove items from the cart using the "Delete" button.<br>
+Simulate a purchase by clicking the "Buy Items" button, which will show a popup and then clear the cart.<br>

+COMPONENTS:<br>

+APP:<br>
+The main component of the application.
+It maintains the state for items, cart, and other functionalities.
+It uses React Router to navigate between the ItemList and Cart components.<br>

+ITEMLIST:<br>
+Displays the list of items and allows the user to add new items, increase/decrease quantity, add to cart, and delete items.<br>

+CART:<br>
+Displays the items added to the cart and allows the user to remove items or simulate a purchase.<br>

+IMPORTS:<br>
-React, useState, and useEffect are from the React library, used for creating components and managing state and side effects in functional components.
+React, useState, and useEffect are from the React library, used for creating components and managing state and side effects in functional components.<br>
-BrowserRouter, Route, Routes, and Link are from react-router-dom, used for handling routing in the application.
+BrowserRouter, Route, Routes, and Link are from react-router-dom, used for handling routing in the application.<br>
-ItemList and Cart are imported from local files ('./ItemList' and './Cart'), representing components that display a list of items and the shopping cart.
+ItemList and Cart are imported from local files ('./ItemList' and './Cart'), representing components that display a list of items and the shopping cart.<br>
-Component Definition:
+Component Definition:<br>
-App is a functional component defined using const.
+App is a functional component defined using const.<br>

-State Management:
+STATE MANAGEMENT:<br>
-useState hooks are used to declare and manage state variables:
+useState hooks are used to declare and manage state variables:<br>
-items: manages the list of items with their quantities.
+items: manages the list of items with their quantities.<br>
-cart: manages items added to the shopping cart.
+cart: manages items added to the shopping cart.<br>
-newItem: manages the input value for adding new items.
+newItem: manages the input value for adding new items.<br>
-currentTime: manages the current time, initialized with the current date.
+currentTime: manages the current time, initialized with the current date.<br>
-showPopup: manages the visibility of the "order successful" popup.
+showPopup: manages the visibility of the "order successful" popup.<br>

-Side Effects:
+SIDE EFFECTS:<br>
 useEffect is used to perform side effects in functional components.
-Here, it sets up a timer that updates currentTime every second (1000 milliseconds). setInterval is used to execute the timer logic.
+Here, it sets up a timer that updates currentTime every second (1000 milliseconds).<br>
+setInterval is used to execute the timer logic.<br>
-The cleanup function returned from useEffect clears the timer interval when the component unmounts ([] dependency array ensures it runs only once on mount).
+The cleanup function returned from useEffect clears the timer interval when the component unmounts ([] dependency array ensures it runs only once on mount).<br>

-Routing:
+ROUTING:<br>
-The Router component from react-router-dom provides routing capabilities for the application.
+The Router component from react-router-dom provides routing capabilities for the application.<br>
-Link components are used to navigate between different routes ('/' for items and '/cart' for the cart).
+Link components are used to navigate between different routes ('/' for items and '/cart' for the cart).<br>
-Routes and Route components define the paths and corresponding components (ItemList and Cart) to render based on the current URL.
+Routes and Route components define the paths and corresponding components (ItemList and Cart) to render based on the current URL.<br>

-Props:
+PROPS:<br>
-Props are passed to ItemList and Cart components to provide them with necessary data (items, newItem, cart) and functions (handleInputChange, handleAddItem, etc.).
+Props are passed to ItemList and Cart components to provide them with necessary data (items, newItem, cart) and functions (handleInputChange, handleAddItem, etc.).<br>

 #output